 - The applicant bought the house at 15 Cromwell Lane last year with a view to demolishing it to allow for expansion of the grocery store. - o The Public Archeology Lab (PAL) carried out a historical/ architectural analysis of the house.
 It shows that the House may have been built for Caleb Prouty between 1844 and 1851.
 There is some indication that it was built between 1810 and 1838, and remodeled between 1844 and 1851.
 PAL concluded that "the house is eligible for individual listing in the National Register of Historic Places at the local level of significance. . . it stands as an excellent local example of a moderately high-style Greek Revival style residence in Tisbury, retaining both a well preserved exterior and almost pristine interior first floor."
-PAL recommended that the building be preserved.
+PAL recommended that the building be preserved. - Michael Steinitz, Deputy State Historic Preservation Officer, indicated on April 29, 2013 that MHC staff concurs that the building is eligible for National Register listing. - The Applicant had stated their intention to relocate the house off-site, storing it temporarily if they haven't found a permanent location by the time construction starts.
+The present wording of the offers does not ensure that the house will be preserved after it is moved.

-- o Michael Steinitz, Deputy State Historic Preservation Officer, indicated on April 29, 2013 that MHC staff concurs that the building is eligible for National Register listing. - o The Applicant had stated their intention to relocate the house off-site.
-However, in the latest offers, they propose to demolish the building if no one is willing to take it away by September 1, 2014. - Signage: The Stop & Shop corporate sign will be located above the Norton Lane and Water Street entrances.
+- Signage: The Stop & Shop corporate sign will be located above the Norton Lane and Water Street entrances.
 Plans show a bulletin board on the Norton Lane façade adjacent to the Water Street entrance.
 The mural will be relocated to the Crowell Lane façade. - A.D.A.
 Accessibility: Any new building would be required to be ADA accessible.